- Most claims about how Fiori will improve the user experience of S/4 HANA is based on marketing material from SAP.

 - A Reporting UI Primarily?
-Fiori is far ahead of SAPGUI when it comes to reports and charts (as SAPGUI can’t really do them at all), but significantly behind SAPGUI when it comes to anything but displaying data and reports.
+Fiori is far ahead of SAPGUI when it comes to reports and charts (as SAPGUI can’t do them at all), but significantly behind SAPGUI when it comes to anything but displaying data and reports.
 That means for doing the core things that ECC or S/4HANA does, Fiori is notably more limited than far less expensive SaaS ERP applications like ERPNext.
-In fact, when we test Fiori is is considerably behind some other web-based ERP UIs in a way that we can’t see how it can catch up.
+When we test Fiori is is considerably behind some other web-based ERP UIs in a way that we can’t see how it can catch up.

-For S/4HANA on premises, these issues are less of a problem, this is not such a problem because most of the transactions are using SAPGUI.
+For S/4HANA on premises, these issues are less of a problem.
+This is not such a problem because most of the transactions are using SAPGUI.
 And very few clients use Fiori for S/4HANA on premises.
-However, in S/4HANA Cloud, Fiori is the standard UI and there is no SAPGUI.
+However, in S/4HANA Cloud, Fiori is the standard UI, and there is no SAPGUI.

 This fact alone is a serious point of disadvantage for S/4HANA Cloud.
 There is no way we could see using only Fiori to do work.
-The S/4HANA Cloud functionality scope is small (so it can’t do the work for a company of any size in any case) and while S/4HANA On Premises has much more functionality, it has limited Fiori coverage.
+The S/4HANA Cloud functionality scope is small (so it can’t do the work for a company of any size in any case), and while S/4HANA On Premises has much more functionality, it has limited Fiori coverage.
 The bottom line is that companies presently are not using Fiori to do all or even most of their work in Fiori.

 What the of the Fiori Client Testing Means

 All of this plays out differently depending upon who you are, and we have broken this down to SAP customers and to vendors that compete with SAP.